Lego expects to keep on outperforming toy market

-Strong performance by its Chima, Friends and City brands helped Lego, mostly known for its colourful bricks, to increase sales to 25.38 billion Danish crowns (2.78 billion pounds) in 2013.
+Strong performance by its Chima, Friends and City brands helped Lego, mostly known for its colourful bricks, to increase sales to 25.38 billion Danish crowns ($4.65 billion) in 2013.

-This puts the unlisted Danish toymaker ahead of United States' Hasbro (HAS.O) which sold for $4.08 billion (2.44 billion pounds) in 2013, but still far behind the $7.1 billion revenue of Mattel (MAT.O), the U.S. maker of Barbie dolls and Fisher-Price.
+This puts the unlisted Danish toymaker ahead of United States' Hasbro which sold for $4.08 billion in 2013, but still far behind the $7.1 billion revenue of Mattel, the U.S. maker of Barbie dolls and Fisher-Price.

 Lego said that in the coming years it expected to grow "moderately ahead" of the global toy market, which is expected to grow by a low single-digit percentage annually.